On exact truncation of backward waves in elastrodynamics: Fast evaluation of Green's tensor

 so that $G_{11}$ exhibits logarithmic singularity at $z=0$.
 In fact, it can be seen from (\ref{eq:G11:case2}), (\ref{eq:IM0}) and (\ref{eq:IMn}) that

 One similarly finds logarithmic singularities of $G_{12}(x)$ and $G_{22}(x)$ at $x=0$.

 To numerically evaluate $G_{11}$, we directly truncate the series in (\ref{eq:G11:case2}) at $n=N_0$.
 Empirically, $N_0$ and $M$ are chosen such that $M^{-(N_0+1)}\leq \epsilon_{T}$, for some small error threshold $\epsilon_T>0$.
-The functions $c_n^\pm(x_2), n=0,\cdots, N_0$ can be precomputed via symbolic evaluation only once in advance before the computation.
-The integral in (\ref{eq:G11:case2}) can be computed via the standard $16$-point Gauss-Legendre quadrature rule.
-If we require $G$ at a large amount of grid points of $x$, it becomes extremely costly to directly evaluate such an integral.
-To tackle this difficulty, we evaluate the integral at Chebyshev points of a sufficiently large rectangular domain enclosing the whole grid points, and then retrieve the targeted values by the simple Lagrange interpolation.
+The functions $c_n^\pm(x_2), n=0,\cdots, N_0$ can be precomputed via symbolic evaluation only once before the computation.
+The integral in (\ref{eq:G11:case2}) can be computed via the adaptive $16$-point Gauss-Legendre quadrature rule.
+If we require $G$ at a large amount of grid points of $x$, it becomes extremely costly to directly evaluate such an integral the same amount of times.
+To tackle this difficulty, we evaluate the integral at Chebyshev points of a sufficiently large rectangular domain enclosing the whole grid points, and then retrieve the targeted values by the simple Lagrange interpolation, considering that (\ref{eq:G11:case2}) is an analytic function of $x$.

-To approximate the gradient of $G_{11}$, one directly differentiates (\ref{eq:green11}) and then uses the same approach as the above.
+To approximate the gradient of $G_{11}$, one directly differentiates (\ref{eq:green11}) and then uses the same strategy as the above.
 The evaluation of $G_{12}$ and $G_{22}$ and their derivates are similar; we omit the details.

 {\bf Case (iii).} Suppose now $\alpha_2\neq 0$.
 The idea of computing $G_{11}$ is still the same as that in Case (ii).
 But now $c_0^+$ and $c_0^-$ in (\ref{eq:exppx1}) and (\ref{eq:expqx1}) are zero, and